3MAH/fedoo/docs/Install.rst

    the ANADONDA distribution (https://www.anaconda.com/) which include by default numpy and and scipy with many other usefull libraries (recommanded).

-2. Download the FEDOO library from https://scm.ff-m2p.cnrs.fr/anonscm/svn/fedoo/ using any SVN utility (recomanded: https://tortoisesvn.net/)
+2. Download the FEDOO library from https://github.com/3MAH/fedoo

 3. Optional: if you want to be able to access fedoo from anywhere you can copy the fedoo directory to "<pythondir>/Lib/site-packages" or add the fedoo directory to the PYTHOPATH environment variable.

+4. Enjoy